 EJ “Pops” Hibbler graduated from Mississippi State University with a degree in broadcast journalism.
 He also has a masters in meteorology.
-Pops currently serves as a Camp in the City Site Director for team E. He really loves sweet tea and is a hilarious storyteller.
+Pops currently serves as a Pine Cove City Site Director for team E. He really loves sweet tea and is a hilarious storyteller.

 What did you want to be when you grew up?